The LORD God said:

 We usually rush on when we hear these words to the creation of Eve, who becomes “bone of my bone, flesh of my flesh” for Adam, and the human story begins.

-Whether we realize it or not, the two will not be alone on this planet.
-Besides caring for each other, their destiny is to care for the creatures Adam names.
-They’re their partners too and share this common home.
+Whether we realize it or not, we are not meant to be isolated individuals on this planet.
+We look for human companionship and friendship.
+But are human beings our only relationship.
+Besides caring for each other, we have destiny to care for all the creatures Adam names.
+They’re our partners too and we share this common home with them.